Unidata/netcdf-c/docs/cloud.md

 -DAWSSDK_ROOT_DIR=${AWSSDK_ROOT_DIR}
 -DAWSSDK_DIR=${AWSSDK_ROOT_DIR}/lib/cmake/AWSSDK"
 ````
 ## Building ``nch5s3comms''

 This is an experimental SDK provided internally in the netcdf-c library.

 * It is written in C
 * It provides the minimum functionality necessary to read/write/search an Amazon S3 bucket.
 * It was constructed by heavily modifying the HDF5 *H5FDros3* Virtual File Driver and combining it with crypto code wrappers provided by libcurl.
+The resulting file was then modified to fit into the netcdf coding style.
 * The resulting code is rather ugly, but appears to work under at least Linux and under Windows (using Visual C++).

 ### Dependencies